TruebitProtocol/truebit-eth/README.md

 ## Running Truebit OS natively

-If you wish to run Truebit OS on the native machine, you will need to build the Truebit WASM interpreter.
-You must run both [Geth](https://geth.ethereum.org/docs/install-and-build/installing-geth) & [IPFS](https://docs.ipfs.io/install/command-line/) natively (not in the Docker container).
+If you wish to run Truebit OS on the native machine, you will need to build the Truebit WASM interpreter from source.
+You must also run both [Geth](https://geth.ethereum.org/docs/install-and-build/installing-geth) & [IPFS](https://docs.ipfs.io/install/command-line/) natively (not in the Docker container).
 The instructions below assume that you are starting in the top level of the `truebit-eth` directory.
+You will also want to download the Truebit OS executable from the Docker container using `docker cp`.
+For Linux, copy `truebit-os`, for MacOS, copy `other-builds/truebit-macos`, and for Windows, copy `other-builds/truebit-win.exe`.
+Paste your chosen executable into the top level of the `truebit-eth` directory.

 ### Ubuntu interpreter install
 In Linux, your interpreter install might look something like the following: